Image

 • Not be on one of our artist-development programmes (New Voices, Seed Award, In Motion, In the Making, or an active commission) at the time of applying

-• Not have received one of our grants, commissions, awards, or participated on an artist development programme by Sound and Music in the last six months
+• Not have received one of our funds, grants, commissions, awards, or participated on an artist development programme by Sound and Music in the last six months

 We strongly encourage applicants from under-represented backgrounds, whether because of a protected or other characteristic, to apply to the Essentials Fund.
 We want to ensure that our work goes to support artists where the funding will have most impact.
 We know that despite many positive changes in recent years, there are many barriers in the sector that limit access to opportunities, and we actively want to address these imbalances.
-You can read more about our Fair Access Principles and our commitment to Equality, Inclusion and Diversity.
+You can read more about our Fair Access Principles and our commitment to Equity, Inclusion and Diversity.

 If you have any questions about the application process, please contact Grace Bailey (Grace.Bailey@SoundandMusic.org).